adamnemecek/EncodingIndirectCommandBuffersOnTheGPU/README.md

                             object_params[objectIndex].numVertices, 1,
                             objectIndex);
     }

-    else
-    {
-        // Generate an empty command so that the GPU doesn't draw this object. cmd.reset();
-    }
+    // If the object is not visible, no draw command will be set since so long as the app has reset
+    // the indirect command buffer commands with a blit encoder before encoding the draw.
 }
 ```